SATS in KS1

 Maths consists of 2 papers: arithmetic (numbers) and reasoning/ problem-solving.

-We will be holding an information session after February Half Term where you can look at past papers and find out about assessment in KS1 and (letter to follow soon).
+We will be holding an information session on Monday 10th February 2020 at 3.30pm and 5.30pm (session is about 30 minutes long) where you can look at past papers and find out about assessment in KS1.
+App invite to follow.